arben-adm/tavily-mcp-search/README.md

 ## Community and Support

-We believe in the power of community:

 - Report issues and contribute on GitHub
-- Join discussions in the [Tavily API Forum](https://tavily.com/forum)
 - Share your implementations and improvements
+- Join our discussions and help others

 ## Security and Best Practices

-We take security seriously.
+Security is paramount.
 The server implements:

 - Secure API key handling through environment variables
-- Request rate limiting to prevent API abuse
 - Automatic request timeout management
-- Error tracking and logging
+- Comprehensive error tracking and logging

 ## License